North Korea claims its Covid outbreak has stopped as abruptly as it started

 Kim Jong-un subsequently declared a nationwide lockdown and vowed to quickly eliminate the virus.

-On Saturday, the state controlled Korean Central News Agency (KCNA) said: “The organisational power and unity unique to the society of (North Korea) is fully displayed in the struggle to bring forward a victory in the emergency anti-epidemic campaign by fully executing the anti-epidemic policies of the party and the state.”
+On Saturday, the state-controlled Korean Central News Agency (KCNA) said: “The organisational power and unity unique to the society of North Korea is fully displayed in the struggle to bring forward a victory in the emergency anti-epidemic campaign by fully executing the anti-epidemic policies of the party and the state.”

 The country had earlier claimed that it had recorded zero cases of Covid-19 since the beginning of the pandemic.